 We’re currently operating in an age that is obsessed with authenticity and human connection to cut through the noise of adverts.
 It’s important to note here that this shift comes with generational changes.
 People born between 1981 – 1996 are now the largest generation and those who are starting to dominate in positions of decision making and buying power.
 They’re also the first digital natives – and they’re not quick to trust.
 Understanding this audience demographic is critical in conversational marketing, for building genuine relationships, creating meaningful content experiences and in a way that earns trust in the people and brand that they interact with.

 Google dominates the search engine space, with a 91.94% market share.
-So, when it comes to talking about SEO, we’re predominantly (but not exclusively) looking at how our websites can get the best rankings in Google’s results pages.
+So, when it comes to talking about Search Engine Optimisation (SEO), we’re predominantly (but not exclusively) looking at how our websites can get the best rankings in Google’s results pages.
 Google processes over 8.5 billion searches per day and the average click through rate on the top results is 32%.
-With traffic volume at this scale, SEO should be featuring on any savvy digital marketer’s plan for 2023.
+With traffic volume at this scale, SEO should be featuring on any savvy digital marketer’s plan for 2024.

 The digital marketing trends we’re expecting to see within SEO are the evolution and growth through: